EDUCBA Logo

 Formula Bar in Excel – Example #1

-The formula applied for the total column is the sum of the amount and GST.
+The formula for the total column is the sum of the amount and GST.
 The formula “=D2+E2” is applied to the entire column.
-The formula applied within the formula bar is visible, and the corresponding cells are filed with the value after applying the formula.
+The formula applied within the formula bar is visible, and the corresponding cells are filled with the value after applying the formula.

 Formula bar example 1-2

-After applying the formula in the total column, the values are used to sum the Grand total.
-Now the formula bar is showing the current formula applied in cell E10. “=SUM (F2: F9)”, the range of cells is represented within the formula.
+After applying the formula in the total column, the values sum the Grand total.
+Now the formula bar shows the current formula applied in cell E10. “=SUM (F2: F9)” represents the range of cells in the formula.

 SUM Formula example 1-3